How Eating Patterns cause Chronic Disease: Diet Approaches

 The foundation of obesity is an excessive intake of food and lack of physical activity. .
 Unfortunately, obesity is more common now than it has ever been before.
 Diseases are considered normal, and buttons popping off pants from being overweight is continually neglected.
 Even worse, in the United States obesity is more prevalent than in any other country in the world. .

 Prevalence statistics in the U.S. accumulate to a whopping 83.6 million adults who have reported having Cardiovascular Disease (CVD), and as I stated before, heart disease is related to obesity. .
 Other risk factors directly in line with obesity are increased cholesterol, low HDL, diabetes, elevated triglycerides, low food intake of fruits and vegetables, and high food intake of fats. .
-These habits and conditions are just some of the smaller issues nutritionists are faced with when focusing on the whole-body approach of the client.
+These habits and conditions are just some of the smaller issues nutritionists are faced with when focusing on the whole-body approach of the client, but this is all normal right?

 Bodily Systems are All One-System